rgc-exists/Swingcopter-Flip/about.md

 *See [this twitter poll](https://x.com/rgc_exists/status/1859424853176066156) for the statistics.*

 # "Flip Sprite When Right Side Up" Setting
-**This is a setting that is on by default, because most swingcopter icons face up so it can feel confusing without it.**
+**This is a setting that exists because some swingcopter icons face up so it can feel confusing without it.**
-*You can turn it off in the mod settings.*
+*You can turn it on in the mod settings.*